First time starting your TOEFL Reading practice? You’re not alone.

 On the one hand, reading to find information means looking for keywords, particular details, and important points throughout a specific part of the passage.
 You’re looking for specific information, not a summary of the whole passage.

-Since many TOEFL Reading Questions ask you to either look for specific information OR identify the main point of the entire passage, it’s important to be able to identify which is which.
+Since many TOEFL Reading Questions ask you to either look for specific information OR identify the main idea of the entire passage, it’s important to be able to identify which is which.

-Although details are fairly easy to pick out from the passage, you have to get the main point to get all the questions right.
+Although details are fairly easy to pick out from the passage, you have to get the main idea to get all the questions right.

-Even if you don’t need to score a perfect 30, missing the main point could cause you to get up to 7 questions wrong because of a single misunderstood passage!
+Even if you don’t need to score a perfect 30, missing the main idea could cause you to get up to 7 questions wrong because of a single misunderstood passage!

 Here’s an example: The passage is talking about birds.
 It mentions different types of birds, but you’re not sure why a statement about the process of birds migrating from season to season is important to the overall passage.